jgebbeken/RecommendMe/README.md

 * Butterknife for Databinding
 * Repositories for Best Practice between the ViewModel and the Database Module
 * Constraint Layout to adjust the UI to the screensize of the user's device
+* Admob for Firebase Ad Banners that are displayed on every 5th view on the RecyclerView.

 # Library Used